Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Technical Overview

 By a slight modification of the proof of Theorem 5 in \cite{foster2020beyond}, we can reduce the problem of achieving low clean regret in the contextual bandits setting of Definition~\ref{defn:huber_bandits} to that of producing an oracle for Hubert-contaminated online regression which gets low clean square loss regret.
 In this section, we overview the main ingredients for producing such an oracle.
-For simplicity, we will focus on the special case where there is \emph{zero misspecification}, i.e. $\epsilon_t = 0$ at all time steps $t$.

-There are two main steps: 1) designing an algorithm for \emph{fixed-design} Huber-contaminated regression that achieves low square loss, and 2) a generic online-to-offline reduction based on cutting plane methods/online gradient descent.
+There are two main steps: 1) designing an algorithm for fixed-design Huber-contaminated regression that achieves low square loss, and 2) a generic online-to-offline reduction based on cutting plane methods/online gradient descent.